trailblazing/keys/README.md

 The plugin is only one file.
 So you can check out the repository[1] and drop keys.vim into your directory:
 ~/.vim/after/plugin/
 for Vim, or
 ~/.local/share/nvim/site/after/plugin/
 for Neovim.
+Or, just install it as a normal plugin by using your package manager.

 1.1 Windows navigation key maps
 =======================================
 The plugin provides default key maps for windows navigation.
 You could remap them by yourself from changing the global variables' value like this: let g:alternative         = {}
 g:alternative['up']       = 'Up'